JackieDo/Laravel-Dotenv-Editor/README.md

 > **Note:** Instead of performing the above two steps, it may be faster to use the command line `$ composer require jackiedo/dotenv-editor:1.*`.

-Since Laravel 5.5, [service providers and aliases are automatically registered](https://laravel.com/docs/5.5/packages#package-discovery).
-But if you are using Laravel 5.4 or earlier, you must perform these two steps:
+Since Laravel 5.5, [service providers and aliases are automatically registered](https://laravel.com/docs/5.5/packages#package-discovery), so you can safely skip the following two steps:

 - The third step is to register the service provider.
 Open `config/app.php`, and add a new item to the providers array: